ZiosTheCloudburster/CippSharpCoreContainers/README.md

 * Not only this.
 I also applied the concept of containers to draw:
     * SerializedDictionaries to draw dictionaries in inspector (that can be cached in your class during runtime).
     * PagedArrayContainers to draw ReadOnly big amount of data without affecting editor performance.
-    Just imagine to have an array of 500.000 length... _eh_... normally the inspector would beg for mercy.
+    Just imagine to have an array of 500.000 length... _eh!_... normally the inspector would beg for mercy, but not this time.

 ### Links:
 - [repo](https://github.com/ZiosTheCloudburster/CippSharpCoreContainers.git)